 The fabric of the church is mainly late C12th and C13th, including some Romanesque arches, and the tower was added in C15th.
 The church was restored several times in C19th and the north aisle, roofs and most of the furnishings date from that period.

-Bat surveys in 2017, 2019 and 2021 revealed that St Peter’s is home to a small maternity colony of brown long-eared bats, which have their babies in June–July.
+Bat surveys in 2017, 2019 and 2021 revealed that St Peter’s is home to a small maternity colony of brown long-eared bats.
 Pipistrelle bats have also been recorded in the church but are not thought to be roosting in it.

 The bats fly about inside the church leaving urine stains and droppings on the pews and in the main aisle, as well as on the window sills and other surfaces.
 During the summer, when the maternity colony is present, the problem gets worse, although droppings have also been found in the winter months.